Ari-Glikman/DIY-Host-Resume-on-Github-with-Markdown/README.md

 # How To: Format and Host Your Resume on GitHub Using Markdown

-This README will explain from scratch how to host a resume (made with markdown) on GitHub pages.
+This README will explain from scratch how to host a resume (made with Markdown) on GitHub pages.
 On the way you will learn to about Technical Writing through the ideas developed in Andrew Etter's *Modern Technical Writing*.
 ________________

 ### Purpose

-Why would you want to create a resume with markdown and host it on GitHub in the first place?
+Why would you want to create a resume with Markdown and host it on GitHub in the first place?

-For starters, markdown is one of the most popular lightweight markup languages, since it is easy to learn (especially easier than HTML) and still converts to HTML quickly.
-Learning to use it will be useful as it is used everywhere on the internet!
+For starters, Markdown is one of the most popular lightweight markup languages, since it is easy to learn (especially easier than HTML) and still converts to HTML quickly.
+Learning to use it with a site generator will be useful as it is used everywhere on the internet and is one of the key suggestions that Etter makes!

 Secondly, static websites, as Andrew Etter will tell you, are everywhere and anywhere.
 On top of that, they are easy, secure, fast, and portable.
 By hosting your resume on GitHub pages you will be utilizing one yourself.

+Thirdly, becoming comfortable using a distributed file sharing system like GitHub is a must as it encourages many authors and frequent updates.

 Lastly, having your resume online is a no-brainer if you are in tech.
 As a bonus GitHub pages will also give you a nice URL, which will look impressive and allow yourself to look like the polished person you are.